kasper573/yas/incubations/vanilla-extract-constrained/readme.md

 > Heads-up: vanilla-extract-constrained does not generate atomic CSS like sprinkles does, and instead generates potentially duplicated css across the css classes that gets generated.
 However, a lot of apps should be okay with this performance trade-off, and some likely even benefit from it, since this approach means you generate less verbose HTML due to the large amount of css class names that atomic css yields.

+> Heads up 2: This package does not follow semantic versioning.
+Changes of all types are released to the patch portion of the version string.

 Here's how you define your constraints, very much like sprinkles:

 ```typescript